14zeeze/14zeeze/README.md

 </p>

 <p align="center">
-Hey, I am **Zeeze**.
-I use Discord to sell my one of a kind products (mainly Discord bots).
+Hey, I am <b>Zeeze.</b> I use Discord to sell my one of a kind products (mainly Discord bots).
 You can join my Discord using one of the links below.
 I hope to see you around!
 </p>

 ![](https://hit.yhype.me/github/profile?user_id=179350283)